 All coding takes place within the MMAD online coding tool.
 After the database has been populated with the retrieved articles, coders are assigned tasks by the administrator.
-Typically, the coding tasks are divided into countries for the entire period of interest (e.g. Saudi Arabia January 1, 2003 - December 31, 2012), but tasks can also cover shorter time periods.
-When a coder has been assigned a task, all the articles associated with this task will appear on the coding interface of the database (e.g. all articles retrieved for Saudi Arabia January 1, 2003 - December 31, 2012).
+Typically, the coding tasks are divided into country-year packages (e.g. Saudi Arabia January 1, 2019 - December 31, 2019), but tasks can also cover shorter time periods.
+When a coder has been assigned a task, all the articles associated with this task will appear on the coding interface of the database (e.g. all articles retrieved for Saudi Arabia January 1, 2019 - December 31, 2019).
 The assigned articles are sorted by publication date.